Merlin in comics: DC Comics

 Etrigan was able to defeat Morgaine le Fey and her demon army, and Arthur slew Mordred.
 But the Phantom Stranger made sure that the fall of Camelot could not be prevented, by arranging Merlin's ensorcellment by his student Nimue Inwudu (Madame Xanadu).
 Merlin eventually escapes this fate and has appeared elsewhere in DC Comics, living an immortal existence throughout the centuries and aiding various heroes.

-In the Pre-Crisis DC Comics universe, Merlin possessed a magical crystal ball which he allowed the Justice League of America to keep after they helped him to defeat a trio of evil sorcerers.
+In the pre-Crisis DC Comics universe, Merlin possessed a magical crystal ball which he allowed the Justice League of America to keep after they helped him to defeat a trio of evil sorcerers.
 This Merlin comes from the alternate world of Magic-Land, where scientific laws do not apply, but magic does.
-This self-same crystal ball was used a short time later to communicate across dimensions with the Justice Society of America of Earth-Two.
+Merlin's crystal ball was used a short time later to communicate across dimensions with the Justice Society of America of Earth-Two.
 Both teams of heroes coordinated their efforts to defeat a group of villains known as the "Crime Champions".
-In another story Superboy, when travelling through time to find a red kryptonite meteor, meets Merlin, who looks like Mr. Mxyzptlk.
-Merlin here uses an early form of science, but shows he is able to see into the future.

-Other artifacts once owned by Merlin have shown up all over the DC Universe.
-A time traveler named Lord Satanis and his wife Syrene both sought the "Runestone of Merlin", and manipulated Superman in pursuit of it.
-The "Book of Eternity", which was Merlin's book of spells, is currently wielded by Selma Tolon of Turkey, an adventurer who calls herself the "Janissary".
-The Philosopher's Stone was the magical focus used by Merlin to bond the druid Iason to Etrigan.
-It later fell into the hands of Doctor Albert Desmond, the criminal known as Doctor Alchemy.
-The magical armor he crafted for the Shining Knight's sidekick Percy Sheldrake, the Squire, was passed on to Percival's son Cyril Sheldrake, now known as the Knight.

-In the Vertigo Comics miniseries The Names of Magic, Timothy Hunter encounters a version of Merlin still trapped under an enchanted sleep in a cave in Cornwall.
+In the Vertigo Comics miniseries The Names of Magic, Timothy Hunter encounters a version of Merlin trapped in an enchanted sleep in a cave in Cornwall.
 Merlin explains that Tim is his creation, a spiritual successor to the title of "the Merlin" (a living conduit of magic).
 He created Tim with multiple contradictory origins to enhance his legend.
-This Merlin's connection to the mainstream DC Comics version is unclear, though it would seem that like Tim, Merlin is also a living legend of contradictory histories.
-In addition to sleeping in the cave, the series claims that aspects of Merlin are trapped in a forest in France, under a hill in Wales, and on an island in an invisible house of glass.
+Aspects of Merlin are trapped in a forest in France, under a hill in Wales, and on an island in an invisible house of glass.
 In the subsequent ongoing series Hunter: The Age of Magic, Merlin's spirit manifests through Tim's owl, Yoyo, and becomes the boy's teacher, until his body is slain by the Brotherhood of the Cold Flame and his spirit passes on.